edumunozsala/online-gaming-mlops-project/docs/installation.md

 git clone https://github.com/edumunozsala/online-gaming-mlops-project
 ```

-2. **Modify the `.dev.env` file and rename it to `.dev.env`**.
+2. **Modify the `.env.bck` file and rename it to `.dev.env`**.
 Insert your AWS credentials and region.
-You do not need to set the others parameters, the default values are all .
+You do not need to set the others parameters, the default values are all OK.

 3. You need to **load the environment variables** with the AWS credentials and other parameters.